Azure-Samples/azure-sql-library-app-blazor/README.md

 ### About this template

 This template sets up two containers: one for the Dev Container housing .NET and Data API Builder, and another for Microsoft SQL Server.
-Upon connection, you'll find yourself in an Ubuntu environment, with easy access to the SQL Server container on localhost port 1433.
+Upon connection, you'll find yourself in an Ubuntu environment, with easy access to the database container on localhost port 1433.
 Within the Dev Container, you'll discover supporting scripts located in the .devcontainer/sql folder, essential for configuring the Library sample database.

-The SQL container runs on the latest developer edition of Microsoft SQL 2022.
-Within VS Code, databases are conveniently accessible through the MSSQL extension, labeled "LocalDev".
-The default sa user password is `P@ssw0rd!`, and SQL port `1433` is the default, as defined in `.devcontainer/docker-compose.yml`.
-Additionally, database setup occurs when the Dev Container is started, employing the `.devcontainer/sql/postCreateCommand.sh` file.
-The `.devcontainer/sql/library.azure-sql.sql` script is utilized to create the library database and its objects.
-Moreover, a SQL Database project is included, offering the means to locally update the database.
-Pre and post scripts ensure the utilization of static data for demo purposes.
+The SQL container is deployed from the latest developer edition of Microsoft SQL 2022.
+The database(s) are made available directly in the Codespace/VS Code through the MSSQL extension with a connection labeled **LocalDev**.
+The default `sa` user password is set using the .devcontainer/.env file.
+The default SQL port is mapped to port `1433` in `.devcontainer/docker-compose.yml`.

-Data API Builder is seamlessly integrated into the .NET container.
+Data API builder is seamlessly integrated into the .NET container.
 Included in this repository is a preconfigured database, utilized by DAB to generate REST and GraphQL endpoints.
 For manual testing, leverage the `dab_http_request.sh` file found in the `scripts` folder.
-This script offers multiple HTTP request calls, aiding in understanding Data API Builder's interactions with the SQL server.
-Data API Builder provides a Swagger UI accessible at `http://127.0.0.1:5001/swagger` for exploring and testing REST endpoints.
-Additionally, a GraphQL endpoint is available at `http://127.0.0.1:5001/graphql`, powered by Banana Cakepop utility, enabling intuitive interaction with the GraphQL layer.
+This script offers multiple HTTP request calls, aiding in understanding Data API Builder's interactions with the database.
+Data API Builder provides a Swagger UI accessible at `http://127.0.0.1:5000/swagger` for exploring and testing REST endpoints.
+Additionally, a GraphQL endpoint is available at `http://127.0.0.1:5000/graphql`, powered by Banana Cakepop utility, enabling intuitive interaction with the GraphQL layer.

 Furthermore, the Blazor project, a simple web application, serves as the frontend for this development environment.
-It seamlessly integrates with Data API Builder's GraphQL and REST endpoints, providing a user-friendly interface for interacting with the SQL server.
+It seamlessly integrates with Data API Builder's GraphQL and REST endpoints, providing a user-friendly interface for interacting with the database.
 Leveraging the power of Data API Builder, the Blazor project facilitates smooth communication between the frontend and backend components, ensuring efficient data retrieval and manipulation.

 By harnessing Data API Builder's capabilities, the Blazor project simplifies the development process, enabling developers to focus on building robust, feature-rich web applications without the complexities of backend infrastructure.
-Whether it's fetching data from the SQL server, executing complex queries, or performing CRUD operations, the Blazor project provides a seamless and intuitive user experience for interacting with the underlying data layer.
+Whether it's fetching data from the database, executing complex queries, or performing CRUD operations, the Blazor project provides a seamless and intuitive user experience for interacting with the underlying data layer.

 To get started with this project, simple execute the [VS Code Tasks](#vs-code-tasks) from the next section section.
 These tasks will help you to  run Data API builder, also to trust the HTTPS certificate for the Blazor project, and run the Blazor project.

+> **Note:**
+> While the SQL Server container employs a standard version of SQL Server, all database development within this dev container can be validated for Azure SQL Database using the SQL Database Project.
+The SQL Database project is preconfigured with the target platform set as Azure SQL Database.

 #### VS Code Tasks

-We have added several tasks to this repository to help with common actions.
+This dev container template includes multiple tasks that can help with common actions.
 You can access these tasks by opening the Command Palette in VS Code.
 Here's how:

-1. Press <kbd>F1</kbd> or <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd> to open the Command Palette.
+1. To open the Command Palette, press <kbd>F1</kbd> or <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd>.
 2. Type "Run Task" and select "Tasks: Run Task".
 3. Choose the task you want to run from the list.

-##### Execute SQL Query
+##### Verify database schema and data

-This task opens the `verifyDatabase.sql` file in your workspace and executes the SQL query in it.
-It uses the `ms-mssql.mssql` extension to execute the query.
-This task is part of the build group and is the default task that runs when you run the build task group.
+This task opens the verifyDatabase.sql file in your workspace and executes the SQL query using the ms-mssql.mssql extension.
+This task is optional however it can help you to become familiar with the sample Library database tables and data included in this dev container template.

-##### Run DAB
+##### Run Data API builder (DAB)

 This task starts the DAB server with the specified configuration file.
 It runs the command `dab start --config=dab.config.json --no-https-redirect` in the `dab` directory of your workspace.

 ##### Build SQL Database project

 This task builds the SQL Database project.
-It runs the command `dotnet build` in the `database/Library` directory of your workspace.
+It runs the command dotnet build in the database/Library directory of your workspace.

-This task is not required to run the application, but it is useful to verify the database schema.
+This task is optional, but it's useful to verify the database schema.
 You can use this SQL Database project to make changes to the database schema and deploy it to the SQL Server container.

+##### Trust HTTPS certificate for Data API builder

+This task trusts the HTTPS certificate for Data API builder.
+It runs the command `dotnet dev-certs https` in the `/dab` directory of your workspace.

 ##### Trust HTTPS certificate for Blazor project

 This task trusts the HTTPS certificate for the Blazor project.
 It runs the command `dotnet dev-certs https --trust` in the `app/BlazorLibrary` directory of your workspace.

+> **Note:**
+> Make sure to complete the certificate tasks before running the Blazor project.

 ##### Build Blazor project